- Understanding COPD Slideshow

 What is cefuroxime?
 What are the uses for cefuroxime?

-DRUG CLASS AND MECHANISM: Cefuroxime is a semisynthetic cephalosporin antibiotic, chemically similar to penicillin.
+Cefuroxime is a semisynthetic cephalosporin antibiotic, chemically similar to penicillin.
 Cephalosporins stop or slow the growth of bacterial cells by preventing bacteria from forming the cell wall that surrounds each cell.
 The cell wall protects bacteria from the external environment and keeps the contents of the cell together.
 Without a cell wall, bacteria are not able to survive.
 Cefuroxime is effective against a wide variety of bacteria, such as Staphylococcus aureus, Streptococcus pneumoniae, Haemophilus influenzae, E. coli, N. gonorrhea, and many others.
+Cefuroxime is used to treat infections of the middle ear, sinuses, skin, tonsils, and throat, and to treat laryngitis, bronchitis, pneumonia, urinary tract infections, gonorrhea, COPD, and early Lyme disease.
 The FDA approved cefuroxime in December 1987.

 GENERIC AVAILABLE: Yes

 Do I need a prescription for cefuroxime?